Counseling Degree Programs Online with Financial Aid

 Receive Feedback on Supplemental Materials

-Before submitting supplemental material like essays or statements of purpose, have someone like a professor, friend applying to graduate school, or family member review it.
-If you’re still in an undergraduate program or currently in grad school, your university may have services and support such as a free online writing center where someone can review your supplemental materials.
+Ask a professor, a friend who is applying to graduate school, or a family member to review supplemental materials like an essay or a statement of purpose.
+If you’re enrolled in an undergraduate program or graduate school, your university might offer services and support.
+For example, someone at a writing center can review your supplemental materials.

 Review Award Letters